Music

 The Music Tripos is described in detail on the Faculty of Music website.
 Although most candidates reading Music take all three parts of the Tripos, candidates who have already taken one part of another Tripos may transfer to Music (subject to approval), normally at the beginning of the second year.

-Directors of Studies and Music Team
+Director of Studies, College Supervisor in Music, and Music Team

 Music Facilities at St John's

 St John’s provides outstanding facilities both for those reading Music and for students in other disciplines who participate in the College’s rich musical culture.
 There are four fine music practice rooms in the modern Fisher Building, along with recital spaces there and in the New Music Room.
-A new popular music recording studio (co-designed by one of our Architecture students) opened in the Cripps Building in 2016.
+A popular music recording studio (co-designed by one of our Architecture students) opened in the Cripps Building in 2016.
 In addition to the well-equipped library, which is open to all members of the College, all undergraduate Music students have the opportunity to be loaned an electronic keyboard for use in their College room for the duration of their studies.

 St John's has three Steinway grand pianos (one of them an excellent Model C acquired in 2012), three Boston grands, a harpsichord and a recently refurbished organ; furthermore, the Main Theatre in the Old Divinity School (opposite the Great Gate) offers a first-class performance space, which is used by professional musicians, student groups, New Music ensembles, and many other performers.